 B2C to B2B Evolution and Beyond

 An effective CIAM integration can pave the way for B2C applications to more readily evolve to service a B2B SaaS audience as well.
-For example, with the right CIAM implementation, a B2C travel-oriented application or a B2C application for (project) planning, say, can be packaged to provide service to user communities across multiple organizations.
+For example, with the right CIAM implementation, a B2C travel-oriented application or a B2C application for (project) planning, say, can be packaged to provide service to user communities across multiple organisations.

 An effective CIAM integration can also easily support the various permutations often seen in a B2B SaaS context.
-B2B2C — a business model where two companies collaborate to deliver SaaS solutions to the same end customer — or B2B2B, a business model where two companies collaborate to deliver SaaS solutions to another business, are just two examples of other possible B2B style opportunities that can be realised.
+B2B2C — a business model where two companies collaborate to deliver SaaS solutions to the same end customer, or B2B2B, a business model where two companies collaborate to deliver SaaS solutions to another business, are just two examples of other possible B2B style opportunities that can be realised.

 For more information on choosing the right CIAM approach, see the article entitled: